iPad Air Review

 OK, you’re not going to use your iPad as a primary music player for either Spotify or onboard tracks, but I found myself increasingly popping the tablet out on the table next to where I was working to get my fix of Cascada or Haddaway.
 (Please tell us: WHAT IS LOVE?)

-So while sonically I’m enamoured, the interface still feels like, as with other elements in iOS 7 for iPad, it’s designed for an iPhone and stretched up.
-I’m hoping with iOS 8 this gets something of a tinker.
+So while sonically I’m enamoured, the interface still feels like, as with other elements in iOS 7 and iOS 8 for iPad, it’s designed for an iPhone and stretched up.

 I get that it’s meant to be a simple way to show as many songs as possible, and appreciate the widgets on the lock screen and in the Control Center.
 However, can’t we have a more beautiful interface?
 You can either have a long list of songs with a tiny controller at the top, or a Now Playing screen that is surrounded by bland and unsubtle white.